 “I think you might like some time out of the limelight.”

 Everything settles down after the police charge Jeff with involuntary manslaughter, He is sentenced to three years adult prison, modified to juvenile detention until the age of 25.
 He is issued a restraining order to not come within 200 feet of John or me.
 A funeral is held, Jace’s body interred without incident.
 Jace signs to me that it’s a relief that his cold flesh is no longer above ground.
 I had feared his ghost would disappear once his body was buried.
 He read my thoughts.
 After the funeral he stages a mock disappearance.
 When I don’t cry, he comes sulking back.
-We have a good cry over the whole body thing, laughing as the tears flowed.
+We have a good cry over the whole body thing, laughing as the tears flow.

 School remains crazy.
 I cheat Robby through Biology and Algebra by letting him copy all my work.
 Somehow he learns enough to pass the final, although I have to give him a few answers.
 He gets an A+ in English, while I only get an A. Mr. Clark is totally crushing on Robby.
 He lets him put on ‘A Midsummer’s Night Dream,’ with all the boys dressed as girls in wigs, dresses, and garish makeup.
 The girls in the class are convinced to teach the boys how to walk and act like real girls.
-Robby had them under his spell.
+Robby has them under his spell.
 Mr Chavez keeps after Robby to clean up his Spanish.
 Soon he is having dinner at Mary’s, complimenting them on el pollo.
 Flo, Edi and I become even closer.
 When it’s the day of Jace’s 16th birthday, we hold an orgy in his honor.
 Jace fully participates.
 The girls say they can feel his presence, while I watch his wispish performance.
 There is not an orifice in either girl he doesn’t fully penetrate.
 I worry that it’s perverted to have sex with a girl who can’t see what is being done to her.
 The girls confess they can fully tell what he is doing and tell me to try harder to keep up with his lovemaking.
 I prefer the wet dreams I continue to have where I can touch and talk to Jace, even if it’s just in my dreams.
 I call him my dreamboat.
-I learn it was wise to put on a condom before going to sleep.
+I learn it was wise to put on a condom before going to bed.
 My laundry load decreases considerably.
-Yes, I continue to wear the gay underwear, which I won’t describe but will say it is Italian.
+Yes, I continue to wear the gay underwear, which I won’t describe but will say that it is Italian.
 I’m thinking of converting when Michael and Jenna need a godparent.
 Felix wants to expand the Out & Proud franchise but finds that the rest of Florida is far behind Coconut Grove in gay acceptance.
 Eventually he finds greater success with mail order, specializing in autographed boy’s underwear for ‘tweener girls.
 Phillip is fired when Felix’s sugar daddy decides to replace Felix with a younger model, i.e. Phillip.
 I fulfill my obligation to have dinner every week with Hippie’s moms.
 They remain battle axes.
 I decide they aren’t so old, just ancient.
 Hippie’s love life flourishes.
 He decides he might be cool after all.
 Unfortunately the whole leisure suit thing doesn’t last long enough to become a fashion statement.
 He tries open shirts with gold medallions but is mocked as Disco Hippie along with Disco Duck.
 He still plays bass and can sing like an angel.
 He loves being teased endlessly.

 Wilkie and Jill are able to negotiate a truce between Scott and me that Saturday morning.
 Scott admits his relationship with Lydia has run its course.
 I recognize my relationship with Tina is stalled due to the distance between us.
 Jill says Scott and I can make up and start over.
 Wilkie knows better and tells us so.
 He goes on to great Olympic glory for England, but Jill stays American as apple pie.
 Scott and I leave that day as friends but my heart doesn’t speed up thinking we’ll get back together.
 I tell him Jace is always watching me.
 We try double-dating with Flo and Edi.
 Jace gets jealous about Scott coming on to Edi.
 He starts tickling and poking Scott which throws him off his cowboy moves.
 The girls say Scott is nothing like Jace, which I’m glad to confirm.
 Scott is better to Stu and John, who continues to live with the Watt’s.
 John’s parents pay child support.
 He slowly opens up.
 He and Mike Jr double-teamed Stu, who calms down somewhat until he goes through puberty.
 His bed buddy tendencies stand him well when he really has girlfriends He always insists that they just sleep together.
 I believe him about half the time.
 The monster that was Stu at 12 is never tamed.
 Good sex ed from Coach Earl keeps him from becoming Big Daddy at 16.
 Mike Jr never changes, finding a girl who is the opposite of Stu (in every way) and they stay steady until college.
 They marry after their sophomore year.